|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In a large bowl, combine the biscuit mix, parsley, oregano, pepper, salt, and garlic powder.
+In a large bowl, combine the biscuit mix, parsley, oregano, black pepper, salt, and garlic powder.

-In a small bowl, whisk the eggs until lightly beaten.
+In a separate small bowl, whisk the eggs until lightly beaten.

 Whisk the vegetable oil into the eggs and then add the Parmesan cheese and dry ingredients; stir to blend.
 Fold in the sliced zucchini and finely chopped onion.

 Fold the wet and dry ingredients together just until combined (avoid overmixing), then pour the mixture into the prepared baking pan.

 Bake in the preheated oven for about 30 minutes, or until lightly browned.

 Let cool slightly and then cut into squares before serving.